 6. Is it safe to buy Valium online?

 In one word, yes, but you should really find a trusted online pharmacy.
 Do not fall victim to frauds and scams.
 There are a lot online.
 We have a list of the 5 Best Online Pharmacies.
 You may check them out.
 More information on buying Valium online is in our main article.
+You can also safely order Diazepam online by clicking the pharmacy link below.

 7. Is it legal to buy medications online without a prescription?

-We promised to discuss these legal issues so here it is.
+We promised to discuss these legal issues so here it is:

 Simply put, a prescription medication without a prescription is illegal.
 You must have a valid doctor’s prescription to purchase it from a regular pharmacy.
 At least, this was the situation before.
 However, our healthcare system got so corrupt and complex that it is hard for average people with no regular jobs to maintain a good insurance policy.
 Even the veterans suffer where there is a government agency dedicated to them.